anil-writes/Web-Hosting-Guides/README.md

  ## How to Claim the Hostinger Coupon Code for 2026?

-Redeeming a Hostinger coupon code is quick and straightforward, even if you’re buying hosting for the first time.
+**Redeeming a Hostinger coupon code is quick** and straightforward, even if you’re buying hosting for the first time.
 Just follow these simple steps to make sure your discount is applied correctly:

  1. Start by visiting Hostinger’s **[official discount page](https://hostinger.in?REFERRALCODE=WEBPRO2025)** or click on the verified coupon links on this page (This ensures the offer is automatically applied).
- 2. Browse through the available plans and choose the one that fits your needs, whether it’s Shared Hosting, WordPress Hosting, Cloud Hosting, or VPS.
+ 2. Browse through the available plans and **choose the one that fits your needs**, whether it’s Shared Hosting, WordPress Hosting, Cloud Hosting, or VPS.
- 3. Add your selected plan to the cart and proceed to checkout.
+ 3. Add your selected plan to the cart and **proceed to checkout**.
- 4. The Hostinger discount will be automatically applied if you use the verified **[direct discount link](https://hostinger.in?REFERRALCODE=WEBPRO2025)** from this page.
+ 4. The Hostinger **discount will be automatically applied** if you use the verified **[direct discount link](https://hostinger.in?REFERRALCODE=WEBPRO2025)** from this page.
- 5. Complete your purchase and enjoy instant savings on your Hostinger hosting plan.
+ 5. Complete your purchase and **enjoy instant savings** on your Hostinger hosting plan.

 That’s it—no complicated steps or hidden conditions.
 Your discounted price will be visible before payment, so you can check everything with confidence before completing the checkout.